OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 file transfer behavior - to learn more please contact us at [support@osgconnect.net](mailto:support@osgconnect.net).

-**If your jobs use any input files >1GB that are transferred from your `/public` directory using StacheCash, it is important that these files get deleted or moved to a subdirectory so that HTCondor will not transfer these large files back to your `/home` directory.**
+**If your jobs use any input files >1GB that are transferred from your `/public` directory using StacheCash, it is important that these files get deleted from the job's working directory or moved to a subdirectory so that HTCondor will not transfer these large files back to your `/home` directory.**

 ### Managing Multiple Output Files